glaunay/mongodet/README.md

 ### Import data into mongoDB

-To import data into mongoDB, you must had an option to the previous command line with the path of the Json file:
+The first time you use our program, you need to initialize the database.
+To import data into mongoDB, you must add an option to the previous command line with the path of the Json file:

 ```
 app.js --init [path]